Kyra Condie

-Kyra Condie (born June 5, 1996) is an American rock climber.
-As of April 2019, she was ranked 13 in boulder category.
+Kyra Condie (born June 5, 1996) is a rock climber who specializes in competition climbing and was one of four American rock climbers selected to represent Team USA at the 2020 Summer Olympic Games in Tokyo, Japan.
+She placed 11th in the Women's Combined event in the sport of Sport Climbing.
 In December 2019, she qualified for the 2020 Summer Olympics following her finish at the IFSC Combined Qualifier Toulouse 2019, becoming the second female American climber to do so.

-Condie has attributed her climbing style that relies more on muscles than technique to training mostly at a small Minneapolis gym with only a 45-degree spray wall and the difficulty she has twisting her body because of her fused spine.